nsrau/azure-docs.it-it/articles/storage/files/storage-files-planning.md

 ## <a name="file-share-performance-tiers"></a>Livelli di prestazioni delle condivisioni file

-File di Azure offre due livelli di prestazioni: standard e Premium.
+Azure Files offers two performance tiers: standard and premium.

 ### <a name="standard-file-shares"></a>Condivisioni file Standard

-Le condivisioni file standard sono supportate da unità disco rigido (HDD).
-Le condivisioni file standard offrono prestazioni affidabili per i carichi di lavoro di i/o meno sensibili alla variabilità delle prestazioni, ad esempio le condivisioni file per utilizzo generico e gli ambienti di sviluppo/test.
+Standard file shares are backed by hard disk drives (HDDs).
+Standard file shares provide reliable performance for IO workloads that are less sensitive to performance variability such as general-purpose file shares and dev/test environments.
 Le condivisioni file standard sono disponibili solo in un modello di fatturazione con pagamento in base al consumo.

 > [!IMPORTANT]
-> Se si vogliono usare condivisioni file di dimensioni maggiori di 5 TiB, vedere la sezione [onboarding to large file Shares (livello standard)](#onboard-to-larger-file-shares-standard-tier) per i passaggi da eseguire per l'onboarding, nonché la disponibilità e le restrizioni a livello di area.
+> If you want to use file shares larger than 5 TiB, see the [Onboard to larger file shares (standard tier)](#onboard-to-larger-file-shares-standard-tier) section for steps to onboard, as well as regional availability and restrictions.

-### <a name="premium-file-shares"></a>Condivisioni file Premium
+### <a name="premium-file-shares"></a>Premium file shares

-Le condivisioni file Premium sono supportate da unità SSD (Solid-State Drive).
-Le condivisioni file Premium offrono prestazioni elevate e bassa latenza coerenti, all'interno di millisecondi a una sola cifra per la maggior parte delle operazioni di i/o, per i carichi di lavoro con In questo modo sono adatti per un'ampia gamma di carichi di lavoro, ad esempio database, hosting di siti Web e ambienti di sviluppo.
+Premium file shares are backed by solid-state drives (SSDs).
+Premium file shares provide consistent high performance and low latency, within single-digit milliseconds for most IO operations, for IO-intensive workloads.
+This makes them suitable for a wide variety of workloads like databases, web site hosting, and development environments.
 Le condivisioni file premium sono disponibili solo in un modello di fatturazione con provisioning.
-Le condivisioni file Premium usano un modello di distribuzione separato dalle condivisioni file standard.
+Premium file shares use a deployment model separate from standard file shares.

-Backup di Azure è disponibile per le condivisioni file Premium e il servizio Azure Kubernetes supporta le condivisioni file Premium nella versione 1,13 e successive.
+Azure Backup is available for premium file shares and Azure Kubernetes Service supports premium file shares in version 1.13 and above.

-Per informazioni su come creare una condivisione file Premium, vedere l'articolo sull'argomento relativo alla [creazione di un account di archiviazione di file Premium di Azure](storage-how-to-create-premium-fileshare.md).
+If you'd like to learn how to create a premium file share, see our article on the subject: [How to create an Azure premium file storage account](storage-how-to-create-premium-fileshare.md).

-Attualmente, non è possibile eseguire la conversione diretta tra una condivisione file standard e una condivisione file Premium.
-Se si desidera passare a uno dei livelli, è necessario creare una nuova condivisione file in tale livello e copiare manualmente i dati dalla condivisione originale alla nuova condivisione creata.
-A tale scopo, è possibile utilizzare uno degli strumenti di copia File di Azure supportati, ad esempio Robocopy o AzCopy.
+Currently, you cannot directly convert between a standard file share and a premium file share.
+If you would like to switch to either tier, you must create a new file share in that tier and manually copy the data from your original share to the new share you created.
+You can do this using any of the Azure Files supported copy tools, such as Robocopy or AzCopy.

 > [!IMPORTANT]
-> Le condivisioni file Premium sono disponibili con con ridondanza locale nella maggior parte delle aree che offrono gli account di archiviazione e con ZRS in un subset più piccolo di aree.
-Per scoprire se le condivisioni file Premium sono attualmente disponibili nella propria area geografica, vedere la pagina [prodotti disponibili in base all'area](https://azure.microsoft.com/global-infrastructure/services/?products=storage) per Azure.
-Per informazioni sulle aree che supportano ZRS, vedere [copertura del supporto e disponibilità a livello](../common/storage-redundancy-zrs.md#support-coverage-and-regional-availability)di area.
+> Premium file shares are available with LRS in most regions that offer storage accounts and with ZRS in a smaller subset of regions.
+To find out if premium file shares are currently available in your region, see the [products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=storage) page for Azure.
+To find out what regions support ZRS, see [Support coverage and regional availability](../common/storage-redundancy-zrs.md#support-coverage-and-regional-availability).
 >
-> Per aiutarci a classificare in ordine di priorità le nuove aree e le funzionalità del livello Premium, compila questo [sondaggio](https://aka.ms/pfsfeedback).
+> To help us prioritize new regions and premium tier features, please fill out this [survey](https://aka.ms/pfsfeedback).

 #### <a name="provisioned-shares"></a>Condivisioni con provisioning